 Alternate Resolution Mechanisms

 Alternate Resolution is an informal process by which the parties reach a mutually agreed upon resolution.
-Alternative resolution can often be effective at both preventing and/or addressing conduct that may violate College policy, as well as conduct that is concerning and/or inappropriate but is not necessarily unlawful or in violation of institutional policy.
+Alternative resolution can often be effective at both preventing and/or addressing conduct that may violate University policy, as well as conduct that is concerning and/or inappropriate but is not necessarily unlawful or in violation of institutional policy.

 For any alternative resolution process, the willingness of the parties to engage authentically is critical to success.
 Therefore, all parties must willingly agree to participate and can choose to withdraw at any time.
-The Respondent’s agreement to undertake alternative resolution shall not constitute, shall not be used as, and shall not be construed as an admission that the Respondent has violated College policy.
-Likewise, the Complainant’s agreement to undertake alternative resolution shall not constitute, shall not be used as, and shall not be construed as an admission that the Respondent has not violated College policy.
+The Respondent’s agreement to undertake alternative resolution shall not constitute, shall not be used as, and shall not be construed as an admission that the Respondent has violated University policy.
+Likewise, the Complainant’s agreement to undertake alternative resolution shall not constitute, shall not be used as, and shall not be construed as an admission that the Respondent has not violated University policy.

 Alternative resolution may result in mutually agreed-upon outcomes including, but not limited to, mediated terms or agreements, accommodations including but not limited to new or continued support measures, reassignments or relocations, and/or educational outcomes including but not limited to training, coaching, or performance monitoring.